 If you’re thinking of travelling during any major holidays like Christmas, New Year and Easter, or during any festivals, our advice is simply to book as early as you can, even 12 months or more, and we can add flights as soon as they become available.

 Australian citizens do not require a visa to enter Ecuador.
 You will need to hold a valid passport and have a return ticket when you arrival.
+The Ecuadorian authorities require foreign visitors to have adequate travel insurance for medical cover during their time in Ecuador.
+A migration officer will ask for proof of insurance coverage upon arrival.
+If you do not have proof of insurance you will be refused entry into Ecuador.

 It is strongly recommended that all travellers to Ecuador be vaccinated for yellow fever before commencing their trip (though not compulsory).